Do you know what the fastest rides at Disney World are?

 With the opening of Galaxy’s Edge, I had no issues walking right onto the attraction during a busy holiday season as park open.

-This one doesn’t have Single Rider Line, so my suggestion is to make a beeline towards sunset in the crossroads between Tower of Terror and Rock ‘n’ Roller Coaster when you book your Boarding Pass for Rise of the Resistance.
+This one doesn’t have Single Rider Line, so my suggestion is to make a beeline towards sunset in the crossroads between Tower of Terror and Rock ‘n’ Roller Coaster when you book your Lightning Lane Pass for Rise of the Resistance.

 Once you get it, you can simply walk in either direction to the most thrilling attractions at the park with little wait.